ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 * Now, point your web browser to http://localhost:8888 and read the instructions in the Chapter0 (Welcome) IPython Notebook to get started running the code!
 * Ultimately, it would be wise to learn how to <code>vagrant ssh</code> into the virtual machine and get comfortable starting/stopping IPython Notebook servers as needed, so again, it's worthwhile to take a moment to familiarize yourself with Vagrant and how to run IPython Notebook.
 In short, execute <code>ipython notebook --ip='0.0.0.0' --pylab=inline --no-browser</code> in any directory containing a pynb file if you need to do this for whatever reason.
 * If you want to take a break from the excitement, use the <code>vagrant suspend</code> command to save the current running state of your virtual machine and stop it.
 To resume working again, simply issue a <code>vagrant resume</code>.
 Additional documentation on operating vagrant can be found [here](http://docs.vagrantup.com/v2/getting-started/teardown.html).
+* If you still aren't convinced that the virtual machine will save you time, at least do yourself the favor of reviewing the [bootstrap.sh](https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/blob/master/vagrant/bootstrap.sh) file that describes the steps required to get a good environment working with a minimal Linux base image.

 Please file tickets here on GitHub if you experience any troubles whatsoever.
 The goal is to provide you with a completely turn-key system so that you can get the most out of Mining the Social Web -- not to divert your attention into unnecessary system configuration issues.